-- Place your tray into the freezer and allow your vegetables to freeze.
+- Place your tray in the freezer and allow your vegetables to freeze.
 (If you put them all together they will freeze into a group rather than individually).

-- Once they have frozen you can place them into a suitable container or bag.
+- Once they have frozen you can place them in a suitable container or bag.

 How Long Should You Blanch For?